Reading Wrap-Up

 The Stars in the Bright Sky, by Alan Warner

-An excellent sequel to The Sopranos, though not as experimental or emotional.
-Wonderful character work and the funniest Warner book I’ve read.
-I highly recommended this if you enjoyed the first novel.
-The ending is absolutely ridiculous, I couldn’t have worked it out even if I was given 100 guesses.
+TSitBS is an excellent sequel to The Sopranos, though I did not find it nearly as experimental or emotional.
+The dialogue and character work is amazing, as expected, and it’s the funniest Warner book I’ve read so far.
+The ending is absolutely ridiculous—I couldn’t have worked it out even if I had 100 guesses.

 — 4/5 —